 A sweet, but really delicious banana cake.
 It’s made with dark muscovado sugar which gives it a gorgeous caramel flavour.
 You can make this muscovado banana bread with either raisins or chocolate chips.
 It’s superb with both.

 I do like Nigel Slater, I like his style of cooking and I like his writing.
-I don’t, however, make many of his recipes because I generally operate freestyle when it comes to every day cooking.
+He also seems like a really nice person.
+I don’t, however, make many of his recipes because I generally operate freestyle when it comes to cooking.
 But when Sue of A Little Bit of Heaven on a Plate and Janice of Farmersgirl Kitchen started #dishofthemonth, a new monthly challenge to cook Nigel’s recipes, it seemed like a good time to find out what chocolate recipes he might have up his sleeve.

 I made these chocolate biscuits for the first challenge, but haven’t managed to participate again until now.

 With a pile of bananas in the fruit bowl I thought I’d better try out Nigel’s recipe for chocolate muscovado banana bread, which I found in my pile of recipe scraps and cuttings.
 Source sadly not recorded.